 More emphasis on spelling

-Phonics instruction may be more effective when we teach students to spell words before or while they are reading them.
+Learning phonics strategy may be more effective when we teach students to spell words before or while they are reading them.
 It is important to give students plenty of opportunities to activate decoding skills (move from print to speech) and to activate encoding skills (move from speech to print).

-Louisa Moates has noted that traditional phonics instruction that moves from letter to sound instead of sound to letter may be “teaching the code backward” and that children may be better served with a stronger focus on spelling.
+Louisa Moats has noted that traditional phonics instruction that moves from letter to sound instead of sound to letter may be “teaching the code backward” and that children may be better served with a stronger focus on spelling.
 Her thinking emphasizes the premise that the foundation of reading is speech and that articulating sounds promotes speech memory, which invokes the student’s knowledge about the alphabetic code.

 Encoding practice allows for the child to access the word’s meaning first, (which activates speech and comprehension), pronounce the word, and then apply the process to analyze articulation and segment the sounds.
 After spelling the word, the student then reads what is written to practice fluency.